effectivehomeoffice/effectivehomeoffice.com/README.md

 # Effective Home Office

-An [opinionated](#why-opinionated) guide to effectively work from home.
+An opinionated guide to effectively work from home.

 ![Effective Home Office](images/header.jpeg)

-In our talks and articles about working from home, [we](#authors) get frequently asked about the hardware and software we use.
-We want to provide our tips for a successful setup to work from home, being it tips on hardware, software, methods, or, the most important aspect, health.
-Happy reading!
+We've written this guide because we got asked the same questions (e.g., [Which microphone should I get?](#microphone) or [Which software should I use for video conferencing?](#video-conferences)) over and over again, and we wanted to have a place where we could direct all those people to.
+Instead of providing yet another long list of tools, this guide contains a short, curated selection of things that worked well for [us](#authors) working from home.
+Everything is our own and honest opinion, and reflects our preferences, dislikes, and priorities.
+But as we all know, everybody is different.
+So follow this guide with caution.
+Still, we do hope you can find one or two things that improves your work from home experience!

 Feel free to reach out to us on Twitter with hashtag [#effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice) or via email at [hello@effectivehomeoffice.com](mailto:hello@effectivehomeoffice.com) for questions, comments, praise, or critique.